Last-mile delivery

 Because consumers can easily shop for product alternatives, retailers and their supply chain partners must provide exceptional service to gain market share and build brand loyalty.

-Last-mile logistics is becoming more important than ever due to the surge of online orders.
+Last-mile logistics is becoming increasingly critical due to the surge in online orders.

 These expected increases span a variety of product types, including apparel, entertainment, food, health & beauty, electronics, and more.

-Retailers must begin to prepare their transportation networks for traffic fluctuations caused by the expected growth in online sales.
+Retailers must prepare their transportation networks to handle traffic fluctuations resulting from the expected growth in online sales.

 Access points of a last-mile delivery

-In the USA, UPS, FedEx, Amazon, and the US Postal Service offer over 70,000 staffed or automated access points where recipients can pick up their parcels – and that number will soon grow to over 80,000 locations.
+In the USA, UPS, FedEx, Amazon, and the US Postal Service offer over 70,000 staffed or automated access points where recipients can pick up their parcels, and this number is expected to grow to over 80,000 locations soon.

 • Dropboxes